 What We Work For

-We help youth-serving systems better support the needs and aspirations of young people, expand opportunities for them, and promote their well-being.
+We help youth-serving systems and communities better support the needs and aspirations of young people, expand opportunities for them, and promote their well-being.

-Adolescence is a formative developmental period for youth with lasting impacts on their futures.
+Adolescence is a formative developmental period for youth that has lasting impacts on their futures.
+All youth need a range of opportunities, relationships, and supports in order to be healthy, productive, and prepared for adulthood.
 Unfortunately, youth in foster care, the juvenile justice system, and who have experienced homelessness are often involved with systems that are ill-prepared to meet their developmental needs.

 How We Do It